 Expanding from their simple riverside basin, which they named Vatúreo, the agderians expanded their territory rapidly.
 The area was not inhabited by any humans, therefor the only concern for the settlers was that the wildlife had to be kept outside the town gates.
+With the taming of horses their expansion could be carried out in a pace that would have been beyond possible earlier.
+The agderians perfected their use to near perfection, and it later became one of their most distinctive features.
 For the first few years, the peoples of Barcus and Ic’or lived separately, but due to the arrival of other humans to the area, they joined forces.
 The heir of the ic’ori, the young Yori Elighor, married the daughter of the barci Lord Dwasin Kierel, Isceolona Kierel.
-Yori was the one to eventually name the realm The Iceor Empire.
+Their first born son, Lotuk, received the last name Iceoreon, (“of Iceor”).
+However Yori was still the one to eventually name the realm The Iceor Empire.

 The iceori turned rather more brutal over the coming years.
-The empire expanded not by taking large areas, but by annexing outposts in foreign lands, in most cases indifferent wether the existing kingdom wanted them there or not.
-They were strong enough to keep most kingdoms from rebelling against their presence however.
+The empire expanded not by taking large areas, despite it being the easiest way for them with their newly gained speciality, but by annexing outposts in foreign lands, in most cases indifferent wether the existing kingdom wanted them there or not.
+They were powerful enough to keep most kingdoms from rebelling against their presence however.
 The outposts were good for trade too, as fast as the weapons had been lowered.
 Around two hundred years after their arrival, a gateway appeared on a beach near the 41st iceori outpost.
 It was revealed to be the end of Onomok.

 A Worlds Death